 Actual outcomes far exceeded the goals set forth in their proposal.
 In total, their community gardens and youth-run urban farms produced $18,000 in produce over the growing season.
 Combined with outreach efforts that brought 22 new gardeners (18 of which were immigrants) to supply the market and producer/vendor training programs, the market experienced a 20% increase in sales over the year.
 Nineteen cooking demonstrations were organized with the local WIC office, which contributed to a 24% increase in WIC coupon redemption.
 Additionally, the market experienced a 62% increase in Electronic Benefits Transfer (Food Stamps) transactions over the course of the grant cycle.
 Efforts to promote cultural diversity included translating marketing materials in five different languages and hosting regular events which included food, music, and dance.

-FAIRVIEW YOUTH FARMERS MARKET, DENVER, COLORADO
+FAIRVIEW YOUTH FARMERS MARKET, DENVER, COLORADO Growing for Health

 The Fairview Farmers Market, organized by Denver Urban Gardens (DUG), provides disadvantaged youth, in one of Denver’s poorest and most culturally diverse neighborhoods, the opportunity to run a farmers market, allowing them to develop entrepreneurial and leadership skills.